Click here to apply online to the Graduate School of Arts and Sciences:

 Doctoral Student Fellowships

-Schusterman Israel Studies Graduate Fellowships
+Schusterman Israel Studies Scholar Fellowships

 Schusterman Scholars’ primary affiliations are to their home departments.
 Therefore, each department will specify teaching and other doctoral requirements for Schusterman Scholars.
 All Schusterman Scholars will need to demonstrate competence in modern Hebrew and/or Arabic.
 Furthermore, Scholars’ dissertations must focus on a topic relevant to Israel Studies.
 Service to the Schusterman Center for Israel Studies may be required.